 Hypertension can creep up without warning.
 There are usually no symptoms or signs that you have this complaint.
 A doctor can diagnose high blood pressure by taking a blood pressure reading.
-Unlike mild hypertension, severe high blood pressure can cause headaches, nausea and vomiting.
-A more severe case, called hypertensive crisis, is hypertension that rises rapidly.
+Unlike mild cases, severe high blood pressure can cause headaches, nausea and vomiting.
+A more severe case, called hypertensive crisis, is blood pressure that rises rapidly.
 If this is not treated, it can damage the brain, heart, eyes or kidneys.

 Most people find out they have hypertension during a visit to their doctor.
 The doctor will take a reading of the systolic and diastolic blood pressure.
 The systolic measure indicates the pressure of the blood against the artery walls once the heart has just finished pumping.
 The diastolic measure records the pressure of blood against the artery walls between heartbeats.
 The reading is taken when the heart is relaxed and filling with blood.